frodsan/qunit-rails/README.md

       equal(foo.truth, true, 'foo.truth is not true');
     });

-If you're not comfortable with loading all the javascript defined in the `application.js` manifest file, you can delete `//= require application` from `test_helper.js` and use the `require` dependency mechanisms in your tests to pull the dependencies.
+If you're not comfortable with loading all the javascript defined in the `application.js` manifest file, you can delete `//= require application` from the `test_helper.js` file and use the `require` dependency mechanism in your tests to pull the dependencies.
 Here's an example `test/javascripts/foo_test.js`:

     //= require foo